All Episodes

 Any bets on whether he shows up, ladies and gentlemen.

-Wall Street Journal Obama calls people earning $250,000 a year, jet owners.
+Wall Street Journal, Obama calls people earning $250,000 a year jet owners.

 In his news conference yesterday, the president said, I think it's only fair to ask an oil company or a corporate jet owner that's doing so well to give up that tax break.

-I don't get real radical.
+I don't think that's real radical.

-Asking private jet owners to give up tax breaks may not be radical, and it probably would be supported by most everybody doesn't own a corporate jet, but the problem is that most of the people who would be subjected to the higher taxes the president wants aren't likely to be private jet owners.
+But the problem is that most of the people who would be subjected to the higher taxes the president wants aren't likely to be private jet owners.

 Somebody earning $250,000 a year among those scheduled for a tax increase in 2012 is unlikely to afford a jet or even a few charter trips on a jet.

-And the story has uh a little bit of the economics of owning a jet, buying a jet, chartering a jet.
+And the story has a little bit of the economics of owning a jet, buying a jet, chartering a jet.

 The cost of chartering a jet, the average charter is $3,000 an hour.